saradindusengupta/segment_anything_medical_images/README.md

 ## Structure of the Repository

-This repository uses `setuptool` to create packages and uses `toml` file for package configuration
+This repository uses `setuptool` to create packages and uses `toml` file for package configuration.
+The same config file can be used for `poetry` as well

 ```text
 ├── Dockerfile               # The file to build a container using build a or docker container